S-Lowes/Code-Institute-MS3/TESTING.md

 ### Testing User Journey
 1. The user begins at the Homepage and is prompted to either register so they can create a recipe.
     - User can see the brief description of the website at the homepage.
-This gently guides them towards registration
+This gently guides them towards registration.
 1. Or they can take a look at 3 of the most recent recipes created by other users.
     - These are visible just below the description of the website.
 1. Upon clicking 'Register' the user can then create an account.